Celebrity chef's group feeds the hungry on Spain's eruption-hit La Palma - NewsBreak

 Celebrity chef's group feeds the hungry on Spain's eruption-hit La Palma

-LA PALMA, Spain (Reuters) - Working in close proximity to the red-hot lava flowing from a volcano on the Spanish island of La Palma, emergency workers anxiously await their lunch break - and while any food would do, it tastes better when it comes from a celebrity chef’s kitchen.
+LA PALMA, Spain, Oct 14 (Reuters) - Working in close proximity to the red-hot lava flowing from a volcano on the Spanish island of La Palma, emergency workers anxiously await their lunch break - and while any food would do, it tastes better when it comes from a celebrity chef's kitchen.

-Chef Jose Andres' non-profit World Central Kitchen (WCK) has been delivering hot food, sandwiches and water to thousands of evacuees as well as the emergency workers overseeing residents' removal from harm's way here.
+Chef Jose Andres' non-profit World Central Kitchen (WCK) has been delivering hot food, sandwiches and water to thousands of evacuees as well as the emergency workers overseeing residents' removal from harm's way.

 "Although there are so many of us, it seems like there's a lack of personnel ... including those who come down to give us a sandwich!
 It seems silly but after eight hours on the ground it's fundamental," said Captain Diego Ortiz of the Guardia Civil police force.